Andrew Nikou: OpenGate Capital

 In 2005, Nikou founded OpenGate Capital with $30,000 from his own savings.

+OpenGate Capital is a global private equity firm that acquires mid-market companies in the following industries: industrials, technology, consumer and business services.

+By 2016, OpenGate had raised its first institutional fund and had made more than 40 acquisitions to turn around lower and middle-market businesses.

+OpenGate Now has $1.5 billion in assets under management, specializing in the industrials and chemicals industries.

 Fortune 500 division acquisitions

 Under Nikou's leadership, OpenGate Capital bought founder-owned businesses and divisions of Fortune 500 companies such as Philips, Schlumberger, Arvin Meritor, Stora Enso and Cascades.
 In 2006, OpenGate purchased OMMIC, a former division of Philips.
 OpenGate sold OMMIC to Egalux SA Luxembourg in 2008.

-In 2019, OpenGate purchased the lock company Sargent and Greenleaf from Stanley Black & Decker.
+In 2019, OpenGate purchased the lock company Sargent & Greenleaf from Stanley Black & Decker.

 Media acquisitions

 In 2008, Nikou negotiated the deal for OpenGate Capital to acquire TV Guide for $1 and $50 million in assumed liabilities from owner Rovi Corporation (previously Macrovision).
+TV Guide was profitable again within 2 years, and OpenGate sold it in 2015 for three times the cash it put into the business.

-Later that year, Nikou led OpenGate Capital's bid for McGraw-Hill Companies BusinessWeek magazine, then withdrew from the bidding.
+Later in 2008, Nikou led OpenGate Capital's bid for McGraw-Hill Companies BusinessWeek magazine, then withdrew from the bidding.
 Also in 2009, OpenGate purchased children's publishers Fleurus Presse and Junior Hebdo from Groupe Le Monde.
 In 2010, Nikou was behind the OpenGate bid for Newsweek, owned by the Washington Post Company, but the firm did not acquire the publication.

 International acquisitions

 Nikou increased OpenGate's pace of international acquisitions in the 2010s.

 In 2019, OpenGate acquired the German content-management platform CoreMedia.
 Also in 2019, OpenGate purchased the UK-based Duraco Specialty Tapes, which then acquired Infinity Tapes the following year.
 In 2018, OpenGate acquired the Italian stove and fireplace manufacturer Jotul from the European private equity group Ratos.

 In 2012, through the firm's legacy, pre-fund investment process, OpenGate Capital acquired the Latin American operations of Getronics from the Dutch conglomerate, KPN.
 In 2011, the firm acquired NorPaper Avot Vallée, a specialty paper manufacturer based in France.
-And in 2010, OpenGate acquired Brazilian-based Philips Business Communications, since renamed Sopho which was merged into Getronics LATAM, and Finland-based KotkaMills, a laminating paper and wood business.
+And in 2010, OpenGate acquired Brazilian-based Philips Business Communications, since renamed Sopho which merged into Getronics LATAM, and Finland-based KotkaMills, a laminating paper and wood business.

+In April 2024, OpenGate sold the French waterproofing and building insulation firm SMAC to Compagnie Financière Jousset, making 10 times its $17 million investment.
+The company was acquired and formed in a carve-out from Colas Group in 2019.